ashwintr303/hpsc-utils/test/pytest/README.md

 ====================

 This directory contains PyTest test scripts for testing various HPSC functionality.
+Before running the scripts, the user should verify the
+following:
-The user should verify that they have Python and PyTest installed on their machine before running these tests.
+* Python and PyTest are installed locally.
+* All of the tests are built.
+Currently, this only consists of the tests in hpsc-utils/test/linux.
+* The remote machine which will be tested is up and running.
+In addition, the local machine is able to connect to this machine by hostname alone.
+For instance, in order to connect to HPSC QEMU, the following "config" file can be placed in the user's .ssh directory:

+     Host hpscqemu
+         HostName localhost
+         User root
+         Port 3088
+         StrictHostKeyChecking no
+         UserKnownHostsFile=/dev/null

-To run the full test suite:
+Now, once the prerequisites are met, run the full test suite as follows:

     pytest -v --host [hostname]